List of universities in Singapore

 This is a list of universities in Singapore.
 The oldest university in Singapore is the National University of Singapore, which was established in its current form in 1980, but has a history in tertiary education dating back to 1905.
 The university along with the Nanyang Technological University are research intensive and rank the highest in global university ranking publications.

-Newer universities have been established by the Singaporean Government since 2000 that specialise in various sectors and in applied learning.
+Newer universities have been established by the government since 2000 that specialise in various sectors and in applied learning.
 Singapore also has partnered and directly-operated campuses from foreign universities and other private institutions offering external degree programs from overseas institutions.

-The university rankings included below are for reference only.
-Different university ranking publications use varying methodologies to rank universities and cannot accurately calculate teaching performance, research quality and other abstract functions into a singular numerical composite.
-University ranking methodologies have been criticised for their subjectivity, bias and lack of consideration for institutional specialisations.
-Institutional competitiveness reinforced by ranking publication results also discourages inter-institutional academic co-operation, non-anglophone thought and have been described a modern form of colonialism.
-The pursuit for higher rankings has also caused many universities globally to prioritise staff for research output over teaching skills and cause stress to high school students.

 Publicly-funded local universities

 Current

 Singapore has seven publicly-funded universities.
 Six of them are gazetted as autonomous universities, with the exception of the University of the Arts Singapore.
 Dates starred with an asterisk are the earliest antecedent institution.